netlify-labs/intercom-netlify-oauth/README.md

 ## About

-This project sets up a "login with intercom" Oauth flow using netlify functions.
+This project sets up a "login with intercom" OAuth flow using netlify functions.

-Here is a quick demo of the login flow, and the Oauth Access data you get back:
+Here is a quick demo of the login flow, and the OAuth Access data you get back:

 ![intercom oauth demo](https://user-images.githubusercontent.com/532272/42738995-7a8de2a0-8843-11e8-8179-d1865ded82ab.gif)